Public App review

 If you’re in the trading industry, you know a good brokerage can be key.
 Public App is a commission-free brokerage app made for iOS and Android devices.
 This app allows fractional shares, dividend reinvestment, and more.
 Is Public the right brokerage app for your trading?
 Read our review of Public App and learn more before you decide.

 Public is a commission-free brokerage app for iOS and Android devices.
-In contrast to other commission-free stock brokers, Public focuses on social investing and making stock market investing more accessible to those with small amounts of capital.
+The brokerage focuses on social investing and making stock market investing more accessible to those with small amounts of capital.

 Public App Features

 Public also doesn’t require you to open an investing account to use the app or require a minimum deposit if you do create a trading account.
-It’s a totally free investing app for exploring the stock market and monitoring stocks and ETFs.
+It’s a totally free investing app for exploring the stock market and monitoring stocks, ETFs, and crypto.

-Finally, the Public investing app offers automatic dividend reinvestment for any of the stocks you own in your portfolio.
-That’s something that many of its competitors, most notably Robinhood, don’t have as an option.
+The Public investing app also offers automatic dividend reinvestment for any of the stocks you own in your portfolio.
+That’s something that many of its competitors don’t have as an option.

 It’s also worth noting that Public offers a few free stock deals for new members.
 When you make your first deposit, you’ll receive a free stock slice valued at between $3 and $300.
 The platform also has a generous referral program that offers another slice of free stock when a friend signs up.